Agile Sports Events

 How will players deliver desired results?

-Now that the Sprint Goal and the selected the Sprint Performance Dashboard metrics are identified, the players must decide how they will accomplish their goals during the Sprint.
+Now that the Sprint Goal and the selected the Agility Points Portfolio metrics are identified, the players must decide how they will accomplish their goals during the Sprint.
 This forms the team’s Sprint Strategy.
-The Sprint Performance Dashboard metrics selected for this Sprint plus the plan developed to deliver them is the Sprint Strategy.
+The Agility Points Portfolio metrics selected for this Sprint plus the plan developed to deliver them is the Sprint Strategy.

-The players usually start by developing personal and team strategies needed to accomplish the Sprint Performance Dashboard metrics selected.
+The players usually start by developing personal and team strategies needed to accomplish the Agility Points Portfolio metrics selected.
 The value of metrics listed may vary from Sprint to Sprint, depending on the matchups throughout the Sprint.
 The goal is to increase value points each Sprint.

 The lead analyst determines what the key metrics are to achieve their Sprint Goal (planned value and expected wins/losses).
 Players forecast what performance metrics they believe they can accomplish in the upcoming Sprint.